Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Static Output-Feedback -Design

 \section{Static Output-Feedback $H_\infty$-Design}

-In this section we recall the essential features of the dual iteration for static output-feedback design as proposed in \cite{Iwa97, Iwa99} in full detail.
-In contrast to \cite{Iwa97, Iwa99} we directly include an $H_\infty$-performance criterion and also briefly consider generalized $H_2$-performance at the end of this section.
-Most importantly, we give control theoretic interpretations of the individual steps of the iteration.
-The latter allow for very interesting extensions as exemplified in the next section.
+In this section, we recall the essential features of the dual iteration for static output-feedback design as proposed in \cite{Iwa97, Iwa99} in a tutorial fashion.
+In contrast to \cite{Iwa97, Iwa99} we directly include an $H_\infty$-performance criterion and, as the key point, we provide a novel control theoretic interpretation of the individual steps of the iteration.
+We reveal that this allows for interesting extensions as exemplified in the next section.
+We begin by very briefly recalling the underlying definitions and analysis results.